umarcor/issue-runner/README.md

 ```
 ~~~

+> NOTE: to execute the MWE in multiple images, provide a space separated list.
+For example: `:image: alpine ghdl/ghdl:buster-mcode ubuntu:19.04`.

 Alternatively, if no `:image:` is defined, the file which is named `run` will be used as the entrypoint to execute the MWE on the host.

 ## CLI